nhtranngoc/SteamHour-chrome-extension/README.md

+# SteamHour

-# A simple Chrome extension that monitors your time spent playing games on Steam
+## A simple Chrome extension that monitors your time spent playing games on Steam

 Author: Nam Tran Ngoc

 License: MIT